sgaunet/nginxExplorer/README.md

 # Nginx Explorer

 Just a little container to expose a file system.
+This project is now archived and can be easily replaced by this one: https://github.com/sgaunet/httpfileserver

 # Run